honeycombio/examples/honeytail-mysql/README.md

 log](https://docs.honeycomb.io/getting-data-in/integrations/databases/mysql/logs/).

 The `HONEYCOMB_WRITEKEY` environment variable must be set to your Honeycomb write key.
 To run the example, just `docker-compose up`.
+There will likely be a few error messages as downstream containers restart because MySQL takes a second to start up fully.

 ## Architecture